kylpo/notes/dev/app-suggestions.md

 If you're persisting only to a database, your users may appreciate an `Export` option to a document, even if it is just a `json`, `csv`, or `xml`.

 ![https://play.google.com/store/apps/details?id=com.underwood.monospace](https://lh3.googleusercontent.com/1xRzeg-SseMfDEK4Xz4vzI09NkDduxSwGwj-MaL4-0zPnaRPWWqjdfyecfeQs2YNgeKE=h900-rw)

+# First Time Users
+See a different version of your app.
+Icons are clearly labeled, certain features may be omitted.

+# Dark Theme
+For saving battery (for OLED screens) and a mode which users will prefer at night